 Your deck is the gathering place for children’s birthday parties, summer cookouts and more.
-It may start to splinter or rot if not properly taken care of, becoming a safety hazard.
+Without proper Deck Maintenance, it may start to splinter or rot if not properly taken care of, becoming a safety hazard.
 Luckily, you can easily avoid this issue.
 Decks treated with the correct chemicals can last up to 50 years, decades more than their untreated counterparts.

 Replacing problematic boards as they surface and applying products to increase your deck’s longevity allows you to have cookouts and parties in your backyard for years to come.
 You can avoid the costly price tag of a wholly rebuilt deck.